wanguinuthu/alx-pre_course/README.md

-README I tell you what to do
+README this is what i do!!!